Police Show Support for Tunkhannock’s “Lemonade Kid”

 Harrison Street was packed with police cars, as well as locals wanting to meet the child and offering more donations as well.

-Owen’s mother is asking anyone else who wants to donate to not to bring money to their home, but instead to bring money to the Wells Fargo Bank in Tunkhannock in care of the Seymour Family Fund.
+Owen's mother is asking anyone else who wants to donate to not to bring money to their home, but instead to bring money to the Wells Fargo Bank in Tunkhannock.
+Checks should be made out to the Seymore Family Fund.

 Owen's family is planning to move to Colorado in the next few weeks, but he plans to sell lemonade from the stand while he can.